pydoit/doit/doc/tutorial_1.rst

    from .structures import LookupDict

-Drawing an "import" dependency graph can be very useful to understand how the code in a package is organized.
+Drawing an "import" dependency graph can be very useful in understanding how the code in a package is organized.
 It may also help you identify potential problems like circular imports.

 There are three main steps to generate this graph:

-1) read each python module and list it's imports
+1) read each python module and list its imports
 2) generate a `dot` (text format) file representing the graph
 3) generate an image (PNG) from the `dot` file